• Instagram

 Note: Here, you are cooking the vegetables in the rendered duck fat, so no additional oil is needed.

-Vegetables cooking in a pot.
+Potatoes and lotus root cooking in a large pot.

 Transfer the whole pot/pan to the oven.
 Cook for 30 minutes, then lower the heat to 350F and cook for an additional 30 minutes.
 The skin should stay crispy (don't cover the pan!) and the legs should be tender.